 Such sale, purchase or other action may be made or taken at FIMAT's discretion and with or without advertising, on any exchange or other market where such business is usually transacted or at public auction or private sale, and FIMAT may be the purchaser for FIMAT's own account.
 It is understood that a prior demand, call, or prior notice of the time and place of such sale or purchase, shall not be considered a waiver of FIMAT's right to sell or buy without demand or notice, and that Client remains liable for all costs, expenses or debit balances incurred in connection therewith.
 If less than all of Client's securities or other property are to be bought, sold or closed out, FIMAT may in its sole and absolute discretion select which of such securities or other property are to be bought, sold or closed out.
 The provisions of this Paragraph are for the exclusive benefit and protection of FIMAT, and Client expressly agrees that FIMAT has no obligation to Client to take any action permitted hereunder.

-Client further agrees that FIMAT shall not be liable for any loss or damage incurred by the Client as a result of the exercise by FIMAT of its discretion in accepting or rejecting orders.
+Client further agrees that FIMAT shall not be liable for any loss or damage incurred by the Client as a result of the exercise by FIMAT of its commercially reasonable discretion in accepting or rejecting orders.

 TRANSACTIONS AND SETTLEMENTS